EvilBunnyWrote/Write-ups/TamilCTF_2021/forensics/got_happens/README.md

 ![img.png](files/commit.png)
 reverse it but it's a fake flag, so move forward
 ![img.png](files/commit2.png)
-looks that we got something useful, trying to decode from hex, see base64 data but docoding gives nothing useful, so remembering that fake flag was reversed trying to reverse base64 text.<br>
+looks that we got something useful, trying to decode from hex, see base64 data but decoding gives nothing useful, so remembering that fake flag was reversed trying to reverse base64 text.<br>
 So now it looks better and contains some visible PKZip header signatures<br>
 Cyber chef is useful for playing with various transformations
 ![img.png](files/cyberchef.png)